-• Smoking: Smoking tobacco not only increases your risk of psoriasis but also may increase the severity of the disease.
-Smoking may also play a role in the initial development of the disease.
+• Smoking: Smoking tobacco not only increases the risk of psoriasis but also may increase the severity of the disease.

 If you have psoriasis, you're at greater risk of developing other conditions, including:

 • Psoriatic arthritis, which causes pain, stiffness, and swelling in and around the joints

 • Temporary skin color changes (post-inflammatory hypopigmentation or hyperpigmentation) where plaques have healed

 • Eye conditions, such as conjunctivitis, blepharitis and uveitis

 • Cardiovascular disease